jeangd/PSU_minishell1_2019/README.md

 You have to program a UNIX command interpreter.
-The interpreter is expected to display a prompt ( $> , for example) and then wait for you to write a command line, which must be validated by a newline.
+The interpreter is expected to display a prompt ( $> , for example) and then wait for you to write a command line, which must be validated by a new line.
 The prompt must be displayed again only after the command execution.
 Only basic command lines are expected to executed; no pipes, redirections or any other advanced features.
 The executables should be those found in the path, as indicated in the PATH variable.